CarlosAguA/android_basics/android-multi-screen-apps/intents.md

 ## What´s inside an intent?

 You can imagine the intent, which we already stated it is a messaging object, as a ball.
 When we launch it it may contain different things depending on if it´s explicit or implicit.
+On the picture below the minimum parameters are in bold while the additional parameters an intent may contain are not.

 ![](/assets/intents.jpg)